Betacam: Betacam SX

 Betacam SX is a digital version of Betacam SP introduced in 1996, positioned as a cheaper alternative to Digital Betacam.
-It stores video using MPEG-2 4:2:2 Profile@ML compression, along with four channels of 48 kHz 16 bit PCM audio.
+It stores video using MPEG-2 4:2:2 Profile@ML compression, along with four channels of 48 kHz, 16-bit PCM audio.
 All Betacam SX equipment is compatible with Betacam SP tapes.
 S tapes have a recording time up to 62 minutes, and L tapes up to 194 minutes.

 The Betacam SX system was very successful with newsgathering operations, which had a legacy of Betacam and Betacam SP tapes.
-Some Betacam SX decks, such as the DNW-A75 or DNW-A50, can natively play and work from the analog tapes interchangeably, because they contain both analog and digital playback heads.
+Some Betacam SX decks, such as the DNW-A75 or DNW-A50, contain both analog and digital playback heads and can natively play and work from the analog tapes.

-Betacam SX uses MPEG-2 4:2:2P@ML compression, compliant with CCIR 601, in comparison with other similar systems that use 4:1:1 or 4:2:0 chroma subsampling for coding.
-It gives better chroma resolution and allows certain postproduction processes such as Chroma-key.
+Betacam SX uses MPEG-2 4:2:2 compression is compliant with CCIR 601, in comparison with other systems that use 4:1:1 or 4:2:0 chroma subsampling for coding.
+This higher subsampling gives better chroma resolution and allows certain post-production processes such as chroma key.

-This format compresses the video signal from approximately 180 Mbit/s to only 18 Mbit/s.
-This means a compression ratio of around 10:1, which is achieved by the use of mild temporal compression, where alternate frames are stored as MPEG I-frames and B-frames, giving rise to an IBIB sequence on tape.
-Due to the low bitrate this format was not standardized by any standards body.
+This format compresses the video signal from approximately 180 Mbit/s to 18 Mbit/s, a compression ratio of around 10:1, which is achieved by the use of mild temporal compression, where alternate frames are stored as MPEG I-frames and B-frames, giving rise to an IBIB sequence on tape.
+Due to the low bitrate, this format was not standardized by any standards body.

-Together with Betacam SX, Sony introduced a generation of hybrid recorder, allowing use of both tape and disk recording on the same deck, and high speed dubbing from one to another.
-This was intended to save wear on the video heads for television studio applications, as well to speed up online editing.
+Together with Betacam SX, Sony introduced a generation of hybrid recorders, allowing use of both tape and disk recording on the same deck, and high-speed dubbing from one to another.
+This was intended to save wear on the video tape heads for television studio applications, as well as to speed up online editing.